 Radeon GPU Analyzer is an offline compiler and performance analysis tool for DirectX®, Vulkan®, SPIR-V™, OpenGL® and OpenCL™.

-Unprecedented, in-depth access to a GPU.
-Easily analyze graphics, async compute usage, event timing, pipeline stalls, barriers, bottlenecks and other performance inefficiencies.
+RGP gives you unprecedented, in-depth access to a GPU.
+Easily analyze graphics, async compute usage, event timing, pipeline stalls, barriers, bottlenecks, and other performance inefficiencies.

-Our one-stop resource for getting great performance on Vulkan® and DirectX®12 APIs!
+Our one-stop resource for getting great RDNA performance on Vulkan® and DirectX®12 APIs!